For the Media

-OCC's Communication Coordinator, Roger Mirabito, researches, writes, and distributes stories for all campus publications.
-He's also the media contact for press releases, TV stations, and newspapers.
+OCC's Executive Director of Communications, Roger Mirabito, researches, writes, and distributes stories for all campus publications.
+He's also the media contact for press releases, TV and radio stations, and print media.

-Roger is always happy to facilitates media relations for inquiries, schedule interviews, and help with live event coverage.
+Roger is always happy to facilitate media relations for inquiries, schedule interviews, and help with live event coverage.

 To reach him, email email@example.com or call (315) 498-2054.